Discipline, grievance or appeal hearing – content pattern

 Example

 After you've raised an appeal, your employer should invite you to an appeal 'hearing'.
-This is a meeting where your employer hears all the evidence before making a decision.
+This is a meeting where your employer considers the points made in the appeal before making a final decision.

 Things to remember